-Emma quit her job as a teacher in Portugal to sail around the world, recording music in a small boat studio along the way.
+Emma quit her job as a teacher in Portugal to pursue a dream of sailing around the world, recording music in a small boat studio along the way.
 So far, sail yacht Bloodshot has sailed from Lisbon to Morocco, the Canaries, and across the Atlantic to the Caribbean.
 (Editor’s Note: this triggers my own memories of Sailing the Caribbean).
 This week-in-the-life documents her continued journey as the boat presses on towards the more intrepid waters of Venezuela and Colombia.

 Day 1: Sunday